-The Galapagos Islands form an archipelago located around 1,000km from continental Ecuador.
+The Galápagos Islands form an archipelago located around 1,000 km from continental Ecuador.
 It is the country’s most important tourism destination and one of the most attractive destinations on the entire American continent, … and possibly on earth.
 Nevertheless, the pandemic impacted the UNESCO World Heritage Site severely in 2020.
-The United Nations World Tourism Organisation (2021) announced that international tourist arrivals dropped worldwide by 74% in 2020 compared to 2019 numbers.
+The United Nations World Tourism Organization (2021) announced that international tourist arrivals dropped worldwide by 74% in 2020 compared to 2019 numbers.
 Not even this remote destination was spared the wrath of the pandemic.
 Although tourism was low scale with 68,989 tourists in 2000, numbers had grown exponentially to 271,238 in 2019 (Ministerio de Turismo, 2021).
-In fact, tourism forecasts anticipated a growing mass tourism phenomenon in the Galapagos.
+In fact, tourism forecasts anticipated a growing mass tourism phenomenon in the Galápagos.
 One may say that nature finally solved the problem with the pandemic.

 According to Dr. Maria-José Barragan, Scientific Director of the Charles Darwin Research Station on the island of Santa Cruz, nature earned a reprieve from tourism pressures during the lockdown (March-July 2020), and animals, such as sea lions, tropical birds, and marine iguanas were ‘wandering around’ in the streets of the archipelago’s three populated settlements.
 On the other hand, the pandemic also meant that there were fewer scientific studies that monitored the abundant natural surroundings.
 So, nature recolonized land and sea without human participation.

-As with many destinations whose economies rely on tourism, the pandemic has ravaged the archipelago’s tourism industry.
+As with many destinations, whose economies rely on tourism, the pandemic has ravaged the archipelago’s tourism industry.
 In 2020, there was a 73.3% year-on-year drop in tourist arrivals and although tourism is back, the numbers had not, as of August 2021, returned to pre-pandemic levels.
 Since the onset of the crisis in March 2020, nearly 80% of the island's hotels (roughly 280 hotels) have endured financial difficulties and laid off part or all of their hotel staff.
 Consequently, 78.6% of the hotels laid off completely or partially their hotel staff.
-This massive downsizing was even supported by the Ecuadorian Government, which established a law, ironically named the 'Humanitarian Law', that liberalized labour contracts to favour short-term and temporary contracts, without any social and health security for employees (El Comercio, 2020).
-Needless to say this led to harsh labour conditions in the hospitality sector, without any security or possibility to plan for the long term.
+This massive downsizing was even supported by the Ecuadorian Government, which established a law, ironically named the 'Humanitarian Law', that liberalized labor contracts to favor short-term and temporary contracts, without any social and health security for employees (El Comercio, 2020).
+Needless to say, this led to harsh labor conditions in the hospitality sector, without any security or possibility to plan for the long term.

 Crisis management: A promising cultural shift

-Nonetheless, a promising change in hospitality management due to the pandemic should also be mentioned: there has been a cultural change in favour of medium- and long-term planning in the hospitality sector.
+Nonetheless, a promising change in hospitality management due to the pandemic should also be mentioned: there has been a cultural change in favor of medium- and long-term planning in the hospitality sector.
 Most hospitality stakeholders affirm that the pandemic has taught them to shift from a short-term, 'carpe diem' attitude to preparing for future crises by leveraging emergency funds.
 In this sense, a major cultural, and economic change has appeared where hotels plan to be more prepared for future crises.
-Certainly, the well-known psychological theory, the attitude-behaviour gap, may be useful for analysing this ‘cultural shift’ in the medium and long term and we will see how the Galapagos hospitality industry performs in the future.
+Certainly, the well-known psychological theory, the attitude-behaviour gap, may be useful for analyzing this ‘cultural shift’ in the medium and long term, and we will see how the Galápagos hospitality industry performs in the future.